entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > Young (1984, 1988), Character 31; Zhu (1996), Character 18; Jia, Zhu & Zhao (2010), Character 38; Pan et al. (2017), Character 18; Wang & Zhu (2018), Character 56.

-59. Centered Ventral process or pit on anterior median dorsal plate: absent (0); present (1).
+59. Centered ventral process or pit on anterior median dorsal plate: absent (0); present (1).

 > New character from Luo.

 > - Primitive antiarchs like *Yunnanolepis* and *Zhanjilepis* (Zhu, 1996) bear ventral process/pit on center of anterior median plate, more crowned taxa like *Bothriolepis* has anteriorly ventral process/pit.

-> - **To Luo** Redundant with Character 53.
-May deleted later
+This character could further identify centered ventral process and centered tuberosity based on Charater 53, because some antiarchs may owns centered ventral process and tuberosity at same time.

 60. Ventral tuberosity on anterior median dorsal plate: absent (0); conspicuous (1).

 > New character from Luo.

-61. Anterior and posterior median dorsal plates partly overlapping each other: absent (0); present (1).
+61. Anterior and posterior median dorsal plates alternately overlapping each other: absent (0); present (1).

 > New character from Luo.

-> - **To Luo** I am not certain about what you mean.

 62. Lateral process of posterior median dorsal plate: conspicuous (0); reduced (1).